Stevens Arms: Rifles

 In 1880, the company began making falling block rifles.
 These, though less well known than Ballard or Winchester firearms, were of comparable quality.
 They were priced lower than those of Ballard or Winchester, making the Stevens' falling block models competitive in the marketplace.
 Under names like Favorite, Little Scout, Crack Shot, and Marksman, Stevens sold millions of reliable single-shots.
 The total number of single-shot firearms manufactured by the company exceeded 3.5 million by 1892.

-Stevens, under the ownership of New England Westinghouse, produced over 770,000 Mosin-Nagant rifles under contract with the Russian government between 1916-1917, of which 225,260 were delivered.
+Stevens, under the ownership of New England Westinghouse, produced over 770,000 Mosin-Nagant rifles under contract with the Russian government between 1916 and 1917, of which 225,260 were delivered.
 The rest were sold to the American government to arm the American Expeditionary Forces, White Russian forces, Finland, and the Civilian Marksmanship Program.

 The 416 had a dramatically oversized bull barrel and a large wooden stock.
 The heavy barrel design added a great deal of weight which compared unfavorably with larger rifles such as the military's various .30 caliber offerings.
 It had adjustable peep sight apertures, a hooded front sight, and a small, removable magazine.

 During World War II, Savage used Stevens' facilities to produce several military firearms including the Savage Lee–Enfield No. 4 rifle, the Thompson submachine gun, the Browning Automatic Rifle (BAR), and the Browning M1919 and M2 machineguns.

 Stevens introduced the Model 87 in 1938, which sold over one million units.
 Further units were sold as the Savage Model 6 by Sears.
+It was discontinued in 1982.